imrafaelmerino/mighty-meter/README.md

 ```

-## <a name="local-install"></a> Local Installation

-MightyMeter can run on a local machine for testing purposes (for distributed testing workers and
-leader should be installed in different machines) Use the machine's IP address instead of
-"localhost" for `worker-hosts` and `leader-host` variables.

 ## <a name="config-options"></a> Configuration Options

 Change ports in the **.defaults** file or specify alternative versions in the **.versions** file.